 If interested, please contact Science and Research Director Cait Cleaver at caitlin@hurricaneisland.

 We have had a rich community of scientists join us for technical training on Hurricane Island and we are continually working to expand our technical training offerings.

-In 2015, the Hurricane Island Center for Science and Leadership partnered with the Institute for Bird Populations based in Point Reyes Station, CA to host an introductory bird banding workshop.
-This training gave participants a basic understanding of handling and banding techniques when using mist nets.
-Individuals who participated in this course have taken the first step towards gaining their banding permit and backgrounds ranged from hobbyists to career scientists.
+Hurricane Island Center for Science and Leadership partners with the Institute for Bird Populations based in Point Reyes Station, CA to host introductory and advanced bird banding workshops.
+This training provides participants handling and banding techniques using mist nets.
+Individuals who participate in these courses have ranged from hobbyists to career scientists.

-You can read more about the 2015 course here:
+You can read more about one of our courses here.